chesapeaketechnology/gitlab-templates/README.md

 ### Versioning

 It's important to understand that these templates use [Semantic Versioning](https://semver.org/) by branches in GitLab to improve stability between changes.
-The format of these branch names is `release/major.x.x` ( e.g., `release/2.x.x`, `release/3.x.x`, etc).
-If a major (incompatible API change) occurs then a new `release/major.x.x` branch will be created.
+The format of these branch names is `release/major-version` ( e.g., `release/4`).
+If a major (incompatible API change) occurs then a new `release/major-version branch will be created.

 ### Getting Started